richtestani/FeedTheFox/docs/integrations.md

 Since it's a composer package, FeedTheFox can work in nearly any project.
-Because it uses Laravel's Collection package to handle working with the sets of data, it fits nicely into Laravel 5 projects.
+Because it uses Laravel's Collection package to handle working with the sets of data, it fits nicely into any Laravel 5 projects.

 ```
 composer require richtestani/feedthefox